-When CMRC/LSHTM approached MRC and NIHR earlier this year, we presented an indicative budget.
+When we approached the potential funders earlier this year, we presented an indicative budget.
 Unfortunately, when the full budget was calculated, we realised that there was limited space for any biobanking work.
-At a workshop organised by MRC and NIHR, which people with ME and scientists attended, there was overall agreement that the GWAS should be prioritised and that a proposal to extend the CureME Biobank should be developed separately.
+At a workshop organised by the funders, which people with ME and scientists attended, there was overall agreement that the GWAS should be prioritised and that a proposal to extend the CureME Biobank should be developed separately.

 What is the time frame to collect this number of samples?

 If funded, we hope to launch very early in 2021.
-We plan for recruitment to take up to 2 or 3 years, but the sooner the better!
+We plan for recruitment to take up to two or three years, but the sooner the better!

-Is it conceivable that there could also be more than one genetic ME predisposition?
+Could there be more than one genetic ME predisposition?

-Not just conceivable, but highly likely.
-The risk of having a complex disease such as autoimmune conditions is altered by many, many different DNA letters scattered around the human genome, and we think it is likely that ME/CFS will be the same.
-They all could have the same effect (for example, muting the body’s immune system) but might have separate effects on different bodily processes.
+This is highly likely.
+The risk of having a complex disease such as an autoimmune condition is altered by many, many different DNA letters scattered around the human genome, and we think it is likely that it will be the same for ME/CFS.
+The genetic variants all could have the same effect (for example, muting the body’s immune system) but might have separate effects on different bodily processes.

 Modern biomedical science tries not to compartmentalise.
-It’s like a tune that can become discordant because of faults in any of the musical instruments, being played by many different parts of the body’s orchestra!
+The body’s health is like a tune that can become discordant because of faults in any of the musical instruments, being played by many different parts of the body’s orchestra!

 How can people with ME/CFS take part?

-When we receive it back, we will extract DNA and then look at nearly a million “variants”, places in the human genome where the DNA commonly differs from person to person.
+When we receive the saliva sample back, we will extract the DNA and then look at nearly a million “variants”, places in the human genome where the DNA commonly differs from person to person.
 These DNA variants make people different from one another, and in some cases make people more or less likely to develop some diseases.
 They also play a role in determining many things about us, such as our height, weight and intelligence.